 In some cases, an employee might end up circumventing established procedures altogether, putting existing MRO purchasing strategies in jeopardy.
 That could mean buying something from a local supplier leading to admin headaches when trying to rationalise invoices, orders and payment approvals.

-Our annual research with the Chartered Institute of Procurement and Supply (CIPS) found that 40% of procurement professionals state a lack of spend visibility and control as a day-to-day challenge.
+Our annual research with the Chartered Institute of Procurement and Supply (CIPS) found that 41% of procurement professionals state a lack of spend visibility and control as a day-to-day challenge.
 When co-workers place ad hoc orders that lack of visibility can become a real headache.
-You can find more on that, and related issues, in our 2018 Indirect Procurement Report, Drivers of Change.
+You can find more on that, and related issues, in our 2019 Indirect Procurement Report, The Future of MRO.

 This is why RS Components has developed RS ConnectPoint™ – the latest addition to our growing eco-system of value-added solutions powered by our commitment to ongoing digital innovation and omnichannel operations.